USCIS Definitions of Business and Employment Related Naturalization

 The development of foreign trade and commerce of the U.S. should neither be simply incidental to the occupation, nor should it be used to bypass the general naturalization requirements.

-The USCIS has defined the word “trade” is defined as “the exchange, purchase, or sale of goods and/or services or to engage in commerce or business transactions of bargain and sale; barter; exchange; traffic; hence, to deal in something.”
+The USCIS has defined the word “trade” as “the exchange, purchase, or sale of goods and/or services or to engage in commerce or business transactions of bargain and sale; barter; exchange; traffic; hence, to deal in something.”

 When referring to trade: